Da Capo II: Anime

 On May 10, 2007, the magazine Comptiq revealed that a Da Capo II anime adaptation would be produced.
-The anime aired in Japan between October 1, 2007 and December 24, 2007 on TV Aichi, and was broadcast on other networks soon after, including Chiba TV and TV Kanagawa.
-A second season aired in Japan between April 5, 2008 and June 28, 2008 on the same networks as the first season.
+The anime aired in Japan between October 1, 2007, and December 24, 2007, on TV Aichi, and was broadcast on other networks soon after, including Chiba TV and TV Kanagawa.
+A second season aired in Japan between April 5, 2008, and June 28, 2008, on the same networks as the first season.
 Each season was produced by the animation studio Feel, and contains thirteen episodes.

 Music

-A CD single containing the main opening and ending themes of Da Capo II was released on June 7, 2006 by Lantis.
+A CD single containing the main opening and ending themes of Da Capo II was released on June 7, 2006, by Lantis.
 The main opening theme, "Da Capo II: Asaki Yumemishi Kimi to" (ダ・カーポII 〜あさきゆめみし君と〜), was sung by Yozuca*, and the main ending theme, "Spring has come", was sung by Rino.
 There were two other opening themes: "Beautiful flower" was sung by Aki Misato, which was also used as an insert song, and "Especially" was sung by Miyuki Hashimoto.
 Additionally, there were four other ending themes.
 "Mabushikute Mienai" (まぶしくてみえない) was sung by Yozuca*, which was also used as another insert song, was used as the ending theme for Nanaka's route.
 "Little Distance" was sung by Seiko Modaka was used as the ending theme for both Anzu's and Koko's route.
 The third ending theme, "If...I wish", was sung by Aki Misato and was used as the ending theme for Otome's and Yume's routes.
 The last ending theme, "Aogeba tōtoshi" (仰げば尊し), was sung by twenty of the cast from the game and was used as the ending theme for Minatsu's route.
 The final theme song used in the game was "Time will shine" sung by Alchemy+, and was used as an insert song.

-An album titled VocalAlbum Songs From D.C.II containing the theme songs was released on July 26, 2006 by Lantis.
-Da Capo IIs original soundtrack was released on August 23, 2006 by Lantis.
+An album titled VocalAlbum Songs From D.C.II containing the theme songs was released on July 26, 2006, by Lantis.
+Da Capo II's original soundtrack was released on August 23, 2006 by Lantis.
 A single containing the theme song for the first Internet radio show titled "Dream on: Koiseyo Otome" (Dream on ~コイセヨオトメ~) was released on October 25, 2006.
 A character song album featuring songs sung by voice actors from the game was released on December 13, 2006 by Lantis.
 A maxi single containing the opening theme of Spring Celebration called "Happy my life: Thank you for everything!!" was released on May 9, 2007.
 A mini album for Spring Celebration containing five of the game's theme songs was released on May 23, 2007 by Lantis.
 A vocal album for Plus Situation was released by Lantis on June 4, 2008.